Canon M6 vs Sony A7 III

 |Canon G7 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X Mark II|

 |Canon M5« »||Y||stereo||mono||Y||-||mini||2.0||Y||Y||Y||Canon M5|

 |Sony A9« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y||Sony A9|

 It is notable that the A7 III has a headphone jack, which makes it possible to attach external headphones and monitor the quality of sound during the recording process.
 The M6 lacks such a headphone port.

-Both the M6 and the A7 III are recent models that are part of the current product line-up.
-The M6 replaced the earlier Canon M5, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the M6 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the M6 was succeeded by the Canon M6 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what conclusions can be drawn?
 Is the Canon M6 better than the Sony A7 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS M6:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.